Schnelsen, Hamburg, DE 22457, West Germany - via Hong Kong

 copies)

-Tin-Plate Christmas Tree Hangers (1990's, also carried by Schilling in the US who work with the Uk's Tobar)
+Tin-Plate Christmas Tree Hangers (1990's, later/also carried by Schilling in the US who worked with the UK's Tobar who handled them here, mail order, and supplied them to their (now defunct) high-street Hawkin's Bazaar stores)

 'Series 1' (probably